Blueberry Bonanza: Everything You Need to Know about Growing and Enjoying Blueberries

 Blueberries come in five main species: 1.
 Lowbush, also known as “wild” blueberries 2.
 Northern highbush 3.
 Southern highbush 4.
 Rabbiteye 5.
 Half-high Within those major varieties of blueberries, you’ll find an assortment of cultivars.
 Cultivars are cultivated varieties (hence the name culti-var), often propagated by taking stem cuttings… READ MORE

 Lowbush blueberries are often called “wild” blueberries, because they’re harvested in the wild.
 You can find them growing in sandy soil near meadows or forest clearings, or near the edges of bogs.
-Some lowbush blueberry growers manage semi-wild patches that flourish in the acidic, sandy, well-drained soil in Maine,… READ MORE
+Some lowbush blueberry growers manage semi-wild patches that flourish in the acidic, sandy, well-drained soil in Maine, New Brunswick, Nova Scotia, and Quebec.
+Maine is the world’s leading producer of lowbush blueberries.
+READ MORE

 The northern highbush blueberry is what we’ve come to know as the common blueberry: it’s the berry we see at farm stands and at the market.
 Plump, big, and a rich, deep blue.
 It’s native to the eastern and northeastern United States.
-Northern highbush plants grow to a… READ MORE
+READ MORE